What is Cymbalta?

 Cymbalta is the brand name for the drug duloxetine.
 It belongs to a class of drugs called serotonin-norepinephrine reuptake inhibitors (SNRIs).
 SNRIs work by changing the balance of the chemical messengers serotonin and norepinephrine in your brain.
 This can lead to improved mood or pain relief.

-Cymbalta is most often prescribed to treat depression, generalized anxiety disorder (GAD), and pain caused by diabetes-related nerve damage in the arms and legs.
-It’s also prescribed to treat fibromyalgia, which is a chronic pain disorder.
+Cymbalta is most often prescribed to treat depression, generalized anxiety disorder, and pain caused by diabetes-related nerve damage in the arms and legs.
+It’s also prescribed to treat chronic musculoskeletal pain and fibromyalgia, a chronic pain disorder.

 - dry mouth

 - excessive sweating